Transformer-Based ASL Fingerspelling to Text

 | CER on validation | ≈ 0.36 | From the project repository |

-- Scope is fingerspelling letters, not the full sign lexicon.
+- Scope is fingerspelling letters only, not the full sign lexicon.

 - Very fast signing can cause dropped or merged letters.